frplc/crawler-worker-php/README.md

 # Crawler worker on PHP

-Skeleton of worker as part of distributed crawling system
+Crawler worker on PHP as part of distributed crawling system

 ### Launch